Bitcoin Rhodium (XRC) Hits Market Capitalization of $2.58 Million

-Bitcoin Rhodium (XRC) traded flat against the dollar during the 24 hour period ending at 10:00 AM E.T. on July 18th.
-One Bitcoin Rhodium coin can currently be purchased for approximately $2.09 or 0.00006552 BTC on popular cryptocurrency exchanges.
-Bitcoin Rhodium has a total market cap of $2.58 million and $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
-Over the last seven days, Bitcoin Rhodium has traded flat against the dollar.
+Bitcoin Rhodium (XRC) traded flat against the U.S. dollar during the one day period ending at 14:00 PM ET on July 24th.
+During the last seven days, Bitcoin Rhodium has traded flat against the U.S. dollar.
+Bitcoin Rhodium has a market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
+One Bitcoin Rhodium coin can now be bought for approximately $2.09 or 0.00006552 BTC on popular exchanges.

 - MB8 Coin (MB8) traded flat against the dollar and now trades at $0.0247 or 0.00000071 BTC.